Rahul-Venugopal/Image_Augmentation_for-YOLO/README.md

 imagenet_to_darknet : convert bounding box information to yolo format

-pull_a_category_and_bbox MS COCO  : To extract bbox for a particulary category in COCO dataset
+pull_a_category_and_bbox MS COCO  : To extract bbox for a particulary category in COCO dataset and convert to yolo format